tindicatrix/mathSemDFT/README.md

 # mathSemDFT

-This code generates an animation generating the parametric fourier series for an image
+This code creates an animation generating the parametric fourier series from a csv of points.

 Steps:
 1. Download animate.py into a secure directory where you have python access